 7."Architecture of Bali: A Source Book of Traditional and Modern Forms (Latitude 20 Books (Hardcover))" by Made Wijaya

-“Architecture of Bali: A Source Book of Traditional and Modern Forms (Latitude 20 Books (Hardcover))” Book Review: The book aims to give a visual study of Balinese architecture: its origins, elements, variations, and vagaries.
-The book starts with an overview of Balinese architecture and then looks at its basic elements–the walled courtyard and the pavilion.
-It then examines building materials, ornamentation, and architectural hybrids resulting from other ethnic influences.
-The book contains photographs from internationally acclaimed artists.
-The book is intended for people who are interested in ethnic architecture.
-It is also intended for designers.
+“Architecture of Bali: A Source Book of Traditional and Modern Forms (Latitude 20 Books (Hardcover))” Book Review: The main objective of this book is to provide a visual exploration of Balinese architecture, encompassing its origins, elements, variations, and intriguing nuances.
+The book initiates with a comprehensive overview of Balinese architecture and subsequently delves into its foundational components, such as the walled courtyard and the pavilion.
+It further explores the building materials, ornamentation, and the architectural fusions resulting from diverse ethnic influences.
+Notably, the book features a collection of stunning photographs captured by internationally acclaimed artists.
+With its focus on ethnic architecture, the book caters to individuals with a keen interest in this subject matter.
+It serves as a valuable resource for designers seeking inspiration from Balinese architectural aesthetics.

 8."Concepts of Space In Traditional Indian Architecture" by Yatin Pandya